-A registrant must present a written portfolio containing evidence of their CPD upon request.
+A registrant must present a written profile containing evidence of their CPD upon request.

-This standard simply means that if you are selected for audit, you must send in a profile about how you meet the standards.
+This standard means that if you are selected for audit, you must send in a profile about how you meet the standards, by the deadline.
 This effectively means that you do not have to think about meeting this standard unless you are audited.

-For more information about how your profile meets the standards, please see our Assessment Criteria on page 22.
+For more information about how your profile meets the standards, please see our Assessment Criteria on page 22, and the section of this document, 'Putting together your profile'.